 Armand Mauss also records “monitoring” of the study group he founded in the Pullman, WA area.
 Although never officially condemned, he reported negative rumors and some mild harassment.

 Elder Paul Dunn was given emeritus status on September 1989 due to “age and health” reasons.
-In 1991 The Arizona Republic publishes a long article based on Lynn Packer’s research documenting Dunn’s extensive and elaborate fabrications and personal aggrandizement of his war and baseball stories.
+In 1991, The Arizona Republic publishes a long article based on Lynn Packer’s research documenting Dunn’s extensive and elaborate fabrications and personal aggrandizement of his war and baseball stories.
 Lynn Packer’s teaching contract is not renewed at BYU, and he is fired from KSL.
 Two weeks later, Elder Dunn publishes an apology letter in the Church News admitting to lying.
-Furthermore, in 1992 Lynn Packer publishes in Utah Holiday Dunn’s activities in financial fraud.
+In 1992, Lynn Packer further publishes, in Utah Holiday Magazine, Dunn’s activities in financial fraud.
 In Packer’s 2015 memoir, he documents how the Church discouraged any investigation into Dunn and also the Church’s knowledge of Dunn’s fables being the motivating cause for his emeritus status.

 Oaks defended the status quo understanding.
 He stated, “The Relief Society’s promised blessings were dependent upon its leaders and members functioning within the limits the Lord had set. … The Relief Society and the auxiliaries organized later have always functioned and have thrived under the direction of the presiding authorities of the priesthood. … It was not to be an independent organization.
 It was an integral part of the Church, not a separate church for women.”